 The County's zoning code allows transitional housing as a permitted use in all residential zones and emergency shelters as a permitted use in the Commercial Zone - Highway Services and Tourist Commercial (C2).
 This complies with Senate Bill 2 (SB 2) that was signed into law effective January 1, 2008.
 The C2 zoning encompasses approximately about 490-acres over 166-parcels.
 Currently, there are 8-vacant parcels of land with the C2 Zoning designation.
 They range in size from about 100,000-sq-ft to 8,000-sq-ft.
 Any of these could be used as a whole parcel or the parcel could be partially used for emergency shelters.
 They also range in location and are found in Pearsonville, Olancha, Cartago, and there are several in the City of Bishop.
 This indicates there is potential for emergency shelters to be built on each end of the County and in the most populated area - Bishop.
+To satisfy the requirement that emergency shelters must be regulated the same as other residential uses of the same type in the same zone the County will review and update its code where necessary (Program 5.1.1).

 Additionally, transitional and supportive housing types must be considered residential uses and be subject only to the restrictions that apply to other residential uses of the same type in the same zone.
 Both "transitional" and "supportive" housing must be explicitly defined as they are in the California Health and Safety Code Sections 50675.2 and 50675.14, respectively.
 Transitional housing may take many forms, including group housing or multi-family units, and may provide supportive services for its recipients but with a limited stay of up to 6-months.
 Supportive housing is more permanent in nature, is linked to either on-site or off-site services, and is occupied by a target population as defined by Health and Safety Code 53260 such as persons with AIDS, low-income persons with mental disabilities, person recovering from substance abuse, or persons with chronic illnesses.

 To comply with current State regulations, the County will expand its definition of transitional housing and will add a separate definition for supportive housing types to ensure clarity in the zoning code.
 Transitional and supportive housing will also be listed as permitted accessory uses in each residential zone.
-To satisfy the requirement that these use types must be regulated the same as other residential uses of the same type in the same zone the County will review and update its code where necessary.
+To satisfy the requirement that these use types must be regulated the same as other residential uses of the same type in the same zone the County will review and update its code where necessary (Program 5.1.1).

 AB 2162 requires that supportive housing meeting specific criteria be permitted by right where multifamily housing is permitted including in mixed use and nonresidential zones.
 And if such housing is located within half mile from transit, no minimum parking can be required.
-The County will update the zoning code to ensure compliance with AB 2162.
+The County will update the zoning code to ensure compliance with AB 2162 (Program 5.1.1).